DevadharshiniSK/DevadharshiniSK/README.md

 # 👋 Hey there!
 I'm Deva (Devadharshini S K)

 ### 🚀 Software Engineer | Frontend Developer
-I'm a passionate Frontend Developer with 1+ years of experience building dynamic, responsive, and user-centric web applications using modern JavaScript frameworks and libraries.
+I'm a passionate Frontend Developer with around 2 years of experience building dynamic, responsive, and user-centric web applications using modern JavaScript frameworks and libraries.
 I specialize in creating scalable UI for SaaS platforms and love turning ideas into interactive user experiences.

 ---